al-jaber-nishad/linux-articles/Vim-basic.md

 - Quitting:
   - Use `:q` to quit Vim.
 If there are unsaved changes, it prompts to save first.
   - Use `:wq` to save and quit simultaneously.
+  - `:q!`to quit out of vim without saving the file
+  - `ZZ` is equivalent of `:wq`, but one character faster

 ### Search and Replace